Growth marketing and lead generation are two different marketing strategies.

 Growth marketing, on the other hand, is based on providing value to potential customers.

 With growth marketing, you engage with your customers and provide them with valuable information.

 This can help you build relationships and encourage them to do business with you.

 Growth marketing is also based on warm outreach.
 You are reaching out to people who are already interested in what you have to offer.
 This can lead to a lot of success in terms of conversions and sales.

 What are Some Growth Marketing Tactics?

-Once you have your content created and published you can re-use this across multiple channels including email, and short reels on TikTok, Facebook, and Instagram.
+Once your content is created and published, you can re-use this across multiple channels, including email and short reels on TikTok, Facebook, and Instagram.

 You can also create podcasts and YouTube videos around your content.